 As Republic Day approaches, we see more and more of saffron, white and green everywhere we look.
 Ask any kid about the Indian flag and he’s sure to mention the tricolor.
 But do all our kids know about other national symbols?
 For instance, what is Indian’s national aquatic animal?
 This Republic Day is a great opportunity to help our kids learn a little more about their country and it’s national symbols.
-Since there’s a week to Republic Day, we’ve got 7 Indian National Symbol Crafts lined up for you – one for each day!
+Since there’s a week to Republic Day, we’ve got 7 amazing crafts of Indian national symbols lined up for you – one for each day!

 (By the way, India’s national aquatic animal is the River Dolphin.)